Beasdale railway station: History

 It was originally a private station for the nearby Arisaig House, and the station was thus originally opened on 1 April 1901, but was fully open to the public from 6 September 1965.

 The former station building is now a private holiday cottage.

 Facilities

 The station is equipped with a bench, a shelter and a help point, with a small car park adjacent to the station.

 Passenger volume

 Beasdale was one of six railway stations in Britain to see zero passengers in the 2020/21 period, due to decreased travel throughout the COVID-19 pandemic.
-It is therefore Britain's joint-least-used station alongside Abererch, Llanbedr, Sampford Courtenay, Stanlow and Thornton and Sugar Loaf.
+It was therefore Britain's joint-least-used station alongside Abererch, Llanbedr, Sampford Courtenay, Stanlow and Thornton and Sugar Loaf.

 It has been noted to consistently be one of the lesser-used stations across Scotland.